This product is freeze dried. All water molecules have been removed.

 - Palecek, J. et al. (2003) Neuroscience 116, 565.

 Due to the broad expression profile of tachykinin peptides, their respective receptors are also expressed in a similar fashion.
-NK1 is widely expressed in neurons endothelial cells, muscle and immune system cells.
-NK2 is broadly expressed in the periphery and its expression in the brain is quite restricted.
-NK3 on the other hand is largely expressed in the central nervous system and is also detected in the uterus, skeletal muscle, lung and liver1.
+NK1 receptor is widely expressed in neurons, endothelial cells, muscle and immune system cells.
+NK2 receptor is broadly expressed in the periphery and its expression in the brain is quite restricted.
+NK3 receptor on the other hand is largely expressed in the central nervous system and is also detected in the uterus, skeletal muscle, lung and liver1.

 Neurokinin receptors have been found in many pathophysiological indications and have therefore become targets for the development of pharmacological compounds.
 Such indications include cancer, psychological disorders, migraine and various inflammations, just to name a few5-8.